fod/pands-problem-sheet/README.md

 ## [2. secondstring.py](secondstring.py)

-    A program that reverses a string an prints every second character.
+    A program that reverses a string and prints every second character.

 ## [3. collatz.py](collatz.py)